openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func splitOff(node: LinkedListNode<T>): LinkedList<T>
 ```

-Function: Splits the linked list into two lists starting from the specified node.
-If successful, the specified node `node` will no longer be in the current list but will be the first node in the new list.
+Function: Splits the linked list into two lists starting from the specified 'node'.
+If successful, 'node' is no longer in the current list but becomes the first node in the new list.

 Parameters:

-- node: [LinkedListNode](collection_package_class.md#class-linkedlistnodet)\<T> - The position at which to split.
+- node: [LinkedListNode](collection_package_class.md#class-linkedlistnodet)\<T> - The split position.

 Return Value:

-- [LinkedList](collection_package_class.md#class-linkedlistt)\<T> - The newly created linked list after splitting the original list.
+- [LinkedList](collection_package_class.md#class-linkedlistt)\<T> - The newly created linked list after splitting.

 Exceptions: